mariohd/jquery.easyTable/README.md

 Has some quicker solutions for some commons and tricky problems.
 This plugin uses JQuery, one of the most important javascript`s library.

-Options !!
+How does it work...
 ==============
-This plugin is don`t have any default action, so it will depend the parameter while calling the method.
+This plugin don`t have any default action, so it will depend the parameter while calling the method.

 The available actions are : `fixedHead`, `undoFixedHeader`, `addRow`, `removeRow`, `removeAllRows`.

-Some actions, need other parameters to do his jobs.
+Some actions also need other parameters to do his jobs.
 ```
     Actions usage parameters
         ├── fixedHead